-What if we wanted to created a 3D scene where the box is actually a see through container with things floating inside it or a solid object with something floating outside it?
+What if we wanted to created a 3D scene where the box is actually a see through container with things floating inside it?
+Or what if we wanted the box to be a solid, reflective object with something floating outside it?

 For that we would need to create a perspective projection.

 For our example cube the process goes like this: